SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

 	The `status` represents the current status of the installation: `executing`, `succeeded`, or `failed`.

-- HTTP status 404, before attempting the installation.
+- HTTP status 404, before an installation has been attempted.

 ### GET /edge/configuration/domain